bast/runtest/doc/creating/example.rst

 Then we construct a list of filters.
 We can construct as many lists as we like and they can contain as many filters as we like.
-The list does not have to be called "f" - give it a name that is meaningful to you.
+The list does not have to be called "f".
+Give it a name that is meaningful to you.

 .. code-block:: python
-  :emphasize-lines: 22-29
+  :emphasize-lines: 21-29

   #!/usr/bin/env python